paspao/kafka-in-one-container/README.md

 ======================
 [![Build Status](https://travis-ci.org/paspao/kafka-in-one-container.svg?branch=master)](https://travis-ci.org/paspao/kafka-in-one-container)

-In many situations, I need an instance of Kafka for development purpose - if you develop services in a microservice architecture you know my problem! - but the lastest versions of Kafka need an instance of Zookeeper to start, this is very frustrating, you need a docker-compose only to make a test.
+Often, I need an instance of Kafka for development purpose - if you develop services in a microservice architecture you know my problem! - but the lastest versions of Kafka need an instance of Zookeeper to start.
+It’s very frustrating that you need a docker-compose only to make a test!

-In most cases you don't need a cluster to test your work but only a single broker, so I have created a docker image containing Zookeeper and Kafka (version 2.12-2.3.0) together, the container starts one instance of **supervisor** that manage the processes life.
+In most cases you don't need a cluster to test your work but only a single broker, so I have created a docker image containing Zookeeper and Kafka (version 2.12-2.3.0) together, the container starts one instance of **supervisor** [http://supervisord.org/](http://supervisord.org/) that manage the processes life.

-I show you how step-by-step:
+I'll show you how to do step by step:

 Download a stable version of Kafka from [https://kafka.apache.org/](https://kafka.apache.org/), then: